awsdocs/aws-java-developer-guide-v2/doc_source/basics-async.rst

             )
             .build();

-If you prefer to not use a Thread Pool at all, use `Runnable::run` instead of using a ThreadPoolExecutor.
+If you prefer to not use a thread pool, at all, use `Runnable::run` instead of using a thread pool executor.

 .. code-block:: java